Street Scenes 1970

-Street Scenes 1970 is an American documentary film made by the New York Cinetracts Collective, most notable for its involvement of filmmaker Martin Scorsese, who served as production supervisor and post-production director on the film.
+Street Scenes 1970 is an American documentary film made by the New York Cinetracts Collective, most notable for its involvement of filmmaker Martin Scorsese, while working as a film instructor at New York University, who served as production supervisor and post-production director on the film.

+Synopsis

 It documents two protest rallies against the Vietnam War that took place in May 1970: the Hard Hat Riot on Wall Street in New York City and Kent State/Cambodia Incursion Protest in Washington, D.C.
 The numerous camera operators do impromptu interviews with the protesters and the spectators.
 The New York protest turns violent as protesters were attacked by construction workers who supported the war.
 The Washington protest is peaceful.
 At the end, Scorsese, Harvey Keitel, Jay Cocks and Verna Bloom discuss the events and the current state of world affairs.
 Oliver Stone was one of the many camera operators.

+Production

+Nancy Bennett (as Yorgos Arvanitis), Harry Peck Bolles, John Butman, Dick Catron, Frederick Elmes, Bill Etra, Tom Famighetti, Peter Flynn, Robert Foresta, David Freeberg, Tiger Graham, Fred Hadley, Tony Janetti, Arnold Klein, Don Lenzer, Ron Levitas, Didier Loiseau, David Ludwig, Bob Pitts, Laura Primakoff, Peter Rea, Danny Schneider, Gordon Stein, Oliver Stone, Edward Summer, Bruce Tabor, Nat Tripp, Stanley Weiser, and Bob Zahn participated in filming Street Scenes as cinematographers.
+Angela Kirby, Maggie Koven, Gerry Pallor, Peter Rea, Thelma Schoonmaker, and Larry Tisdall participated in filming Street Scenes as film editors.

+Martin Scorsese does some interviews with protestors in the film.